Jonmainhart/sdev400_hw4/README.md

 | --- | --- |
 Rock | Smashes Scissors and Crushes Lizard
 Paper | Covers Rock and Disproves Spock
-Scissors | Cut Paper and Decapitates Lizard
+Scissors | Cuts Paper and Decapitates Lizard
 Lizard | Eats Paper and Poisons Spock
-Spock | Vaporizes RRock and Smashes Scissors
+Spock | Vaporizes Rock and Smashes Scissors

 #### Starting the Application
 If this is the program’s first time running, you will be presented with a message letting you know that the High Scores table is being built and set up which may take a moment.
 Afterwards, you will be presented with the Main Menu as shown below.